Dough and Filling for a Calzone

 Just like pizza, a calzone can be made with almost any combination of ingredients so it’s a great way to use up any leftovers which, by themselves, might not make up a whole meal.
+Traditionally a calzone is filled with ricotta and mozzarella cheese and a variety of other meats and vegetables.
 This recipe for turkey mushroom broccoli calzone is a fantastic way to use up cooked turkey and get some veggies into the meal as well.

 Of course, pizza dough is the first ingredient that you do need to have on hand (although bread dough will work just as well).
 If you’re making your own dough, be sure to leave enough time for it to rise properly.
 If you’ve purchased pizza dough, leaving it out on the counter while you prepare the other ingredients will make it easier to stretch or roll without it shrinking back on you.
 Speaking of the other ingredients, it’s good to know that the ingredients you add to a calzone won’t have time or access to direct heat in the oven to get properly cooked, so you need to give them a head start before wrapping them in your calzone.
 Blanch the broccoli and sauté the mushrooms while the pizza dough comes to room temperature.

 Folding and Sealing a Calzone

 Basically a calzone is folded into a half moon and then sealed to keep the filling inside.
 Roll the dough into a circle, spread the filling on half of the dough and fold the top crust over the filling.
 Roll up the edges and crimp it shut.
 You can brush with egg wash or olive oil to give the calzone a more glossy finish.